McKinzie (horse): 2018: three-year-old season

-Following the Breeder's Cup, McKinzie was given a brief break at the track before being put into serious training for the GI Malibu on December 26, 2018, opening day at Santa Anita.
-Ridden again by Mike Smith and sent off at 6/5 odds as one of four Bob Baffert trainees in the race, McKinzie uncharacteristically laid at the back of the field, in 10th place of 14 after the first quarter mile.
-Moving up to 8th place after the first half mile, McKinzie displayed rapid turn of foot around the far turn and came down the center of the track in the stretch, drawing off to win by four and three quarter lengths over Identity Politics and Still Having Fun, with Axelrod finishing fourth.
-Mike Smith did not use the whip on McKinzie for the entire length of the stretch.
-With his victory in the Malibu, McKinzie's earnings surpassed the million dollar mark, his career total off of his first seven starts amounting to $1,086,000.
+Following the Breeder's Cup, McKinzie was given a brief break before being put into serious training for the GI Malibu on December 26, 2018, opening day at Santa Anita.
+Ridden again by Mike Smith and sent off at 6/5 odds as one of four Baffert trainees in the race, he uncharacteristically laid at the back of the field in 10th place of 14 after the first quarter mile.
+Moving up to 8th after the first half mile, McKinzie displayed a rapid turn of foot around the far turn and came down the center of the track in the stretch, drawing off to win by four and three quarter lengths over Identity Politics and Still Having Fun, with Axelrod finishing fourth.
+Smith did not use the whip on McKinzie for the length of the stretch.
+With his victory in the Malibu, McKinzie's earnings reached $1,086,000.